-And why not celebrate by visiting one of Macon's greatest treasures: The Ocmulgee National Monument.
+And why not celebrate by visiting one of Macon's greatest treasures: The Ocmulgee Mounds National Historical Park.

 The grounds of the Ocmulgee (pronounced "oak-mull-ghee") National Monument are where Macon first became a settled land.
 People have been traveling through the area for over 17,000 years, and 1200 years ago, the Mississippians, later to be known as the Cherokee and Muscogee Native Americans, settled here.

 Because of these early travelers, we have the Indian ritual and burial grounds.
 One of the mounds (the Earth Lodge) allows visitors to come in and see where Macon's early settlers actually had their rituals and ceremonies.
 In fact, the Earth Lodge is the oldest reconstructed building in North America.
 Not to mention, the Earth Lodge floor is 1000 years old this year.